tinyprinter/tinyprinter.club/content/_index.md

     bridge_address: 'redacted',
   }
 ```
 So at that point, the server knows about that bridge, and now it knows the printer on that bridge.
 That's all the client does. on to the server claim code!
-Tong story short, it mostly lives here:
-https://github.com/nordprojects/sirius/blob/master/sirius/coding/claiming.py.
-So when you type a claim code into the website, it gets unpacked to find the bridge ID and the device ID: https://github.com/nordprojects/sirius/blob/master/sirius/coding/claiming.py#L70-L89 and then it associates that device to your account. voila!
-THE GOOD NEWS IS that in searching for that, I found an actually documented summary of what claim codes are: https://github.com/nordprojects/sirius#claim-codes.
+Tong story short, it mostly [lives here](https://github.com/nordprojects/sirius/blob/master/sirius/coding/claiming.py).
+So when you type a claim code into the website, [it gets unpacked to find the bridge ID and the device ID](https://github.com/nordprojects/sirius/blob/master/sirius/coding/claiming.py#L70-L89) and then it associates that device to your account. voila!
+THE GOOD NEWS IS that in searching for that, I found [an actually documented summary of what claim codes are](https://github.com/nordprojects/sirius#claim-codes).

 KTamas: and after all this, it appears permanently on device.li?